peterpeterparker/daviddalbusco.com/src/blog/storybookjs-tips-and-tricks.md

 #### Limitation

 Even though it works very well, I did not manage to highlight the block of codes displayed in the pages and imported from Markdown files.
-I also let a [comment](https://github.com/storybookjs/storybook/issues/11981#issuecomment-830158237) about it in the above issue.
+I [commented](https://github.com/storybookjs/storybook/issues/11981#issuecomment-830158237) the issue accordingly.

 If you manage to solve this, let me now or, even better, send me a [Pull Request](https://github.com/deckgo/deckdeckgo/) on GitHub 😉.